PlayStation 3: Critical reception

 Early PlayStation 3 reviews after launch were critical of its high price and lack of quality games.
 Game developers regarded the architecture as difficult to program for.
 PS3 was, however, commended for its hardware including its Blu-ray home theater capabilities and graphics potential.

 Critical and commercial reception to PS3 improved over time, after a series of price revisions, Blu-ray's victory over HD DVD, and the release of several well received titles.
 Ars Technicas original launch review gave PS3 only a 6/10, but second review of the console in June 2008 rated it a 9/10.
 In September 2009, IGN named PlayStation 3 the 15th-best gaming console of all time, behind both of its competitors: Wii (10th) and Xbox 360 (6th).
-However, PS3 has won IGN's "Console Showdown"—based on which console offers the best selection of games released during each year—in three of the four years since it began (2008, 2009 and 2011, with Xbox winning in 2010).
+However, the PS3 won IGNs "Console Showdown"—based on which console offers the best selection of games released during each year—in three of the four years since it began (2008, 2009 and 2011, with Xbox winning in 2010).
 IGN judged PlayStation 3 to have the best game line-up of 2008, based on their review scores in comparison to those of Wii and Xbox 360.
 In a comparison piece by PC Magazines Will Greenwald in June 2012, PS3 was selected as an overall better console compared to Xbox 360.

-Pocket-Lint said of the console "The PS3 has always been a brilliant games console," and that "For now, this is just about the best media device for the money."
+Pocket-Lint said of the console: "The PS3 has always been a brilliant games console," and that "For now, this is just about the best media device for the money."